 In a place like Niseko, where 15m of snow blankets the village every season, his was a familiar struggle.
 I watch from the warmth of my sixth-floor hotel window and can’t help but smile, because for the skier it means a day of pristine powder awaits, courtesy of last night’s storm which swept in from Siberia.

-Natural hot springs, world-class cuisine and that famous ‘champagne powder’ have brought me to Hokkaido.
-Following more than a decade of construction, a sleek new Shinkansen (bullet train) has opened, slashing the 513-mile Tokyo-Hakodate journey time to only four hours, enticing travellers who might previously have bypassed Japan’s wildest island.
+Natural hot springs, world-class cuisine and that famous ‘champagne powder’ have brought me to Hokkaido, Japan.
+A sleek Shinkansen (bullet train) has slashed the 513-mile Tokyo-Hakodate journey time to only four hours, enticing travellers who might previously have bypassed Japan’s wildest island.

 The clouds part to reveal Yotei-zan – Niseko’s conical volcano – providing a dramatic backdrop unlike anything I’ve seen.
 But there’s no time to ponder such a view.
 I meet my smiling guide Rupert, an Australian expat, who is keen to show me the terrain.
 Following a polite brush-down from a bowing gondola worker, we catch the Grand Hirafu lift and begin with a sweep down ‘Stairway To Heaven,’ before tackling the black ‘Misoshiru’ (miso soup), so-named because, like the soup, the piste (trail) is different each time you try it.